 What about Churchill?
 I am not sure I like the idea of the Doctor to be available to major historical figures at beck and call.
 Especially a person like Churchill who was rallying everyone and everything he could to stop, which seemed inevitable, invasion from the Nazis.
 In my opinion, the Doctor, who has knowledge about everything, should not be in a position to pick and chooses how he helps a figure like Churchill because he knows the future.
 It just doesn’t seem right to me.
 Maybe I am taking it too far but it almost cheapens what everyone fought for as Churchill had a friend who knew the future the whole time.
 Ian McNeice who plays Churchill turns him into a warm loveable old gentleman.
 Maybe he was a warm loveable gentleman.
 What was weird was his little, “I’m a cute old man” looks he would give to Amy Pond.
 Obviously, he was played as a caricature of Churchill but I think it would have been better to stay away from that angle (and character) all together.

 To me, it is clear that Mark Gatiss thought really hard about what he wanted to see in a really good Dalek story.
 It’s all cool stuff I wanted to see in a good Dalek story.
 Unfortunately, I think the episode could have benefitted from an extra episode to really set up the trap for the Doctor.
 The story moves too quickly for me and I wanted to see more of WWII.
-Next Time: The Weeping Angels and River Song return as I take a look at Time of the Angels.

 1 comment: